 Could you cook what we cook?
 Absolutely!
 If you ask us, in many cases we’ve even give you the recipe (chances are it will be a recipe for 30, but you can do the math, right?!).
 Cooking isn’t rocket science.
 Cooking is a craft, even an art in the right hands, but anyone can cook.
 The trouble is, in today’s busy world sometimes you don’t have time to cook and that’s where we come it.
 What we’re serving, besides great tasting healthy food, is time.
 Who we’re serving is our community.

-In keeping our business local we grow the local economy.
+In keeping our business local, we help grow the local Ottawa economy.
 In focusing on our neighbors and feeding their families, many for the last 25 years, we know and care about what we put in our food.
 We make real meals, packed fresh, right here in our shop.

 Unlike big box grocery, we have come to know you.
 When we create amazing meals, snacks, condiments, dips, sweets and desserts, we give you nutrition to support good health plus a little space in your day when you don’t have to cut, boil, whisk or bake.
 We give you whole, delicious food and (often times) an extra hour in your day.

 In that hour you can read with your kids, go to yoga or rake the leaves, you could even call your Mom and get her favorite apple pie recipe.
 At Epicuria, we’re here to feed your life.

 Stop by the store to browse our ready-made gourmet meals, or order online.

 Web Design by Nioma